Commercial Mortgage Modifications: Lien Priority, Title Insurance, and Bankruptcy Issues

 - When amending or modifying a commercial mortgage loan, what lien enforceability issues must lenders consider?

-- How has the national title insurance companies' decision to discontinue creditors' rights coverage impacted mortgage modification transactions?
+- How has discontinuation of creditors' rights coverage in title insurance policies impacted mortgage modification transactions?

 - What is the optimal title insurance coverage in a modification transaction?